 Developing a dependence on Halcion can occur quickly, and it can be a fast track to addiction.
 Studies have highlighted that addiction can occur in as little as two weeks.
 This is why doctors are apprehensive about prescribing the drug long-term.
 This makes Halcion unique compared to other benzos, and eventually, it can become the sole focus in the user’s life despite the consequences.

 Addiction is a chronic and progressive disease that can lead to homelessness and death.
 It is defined as the inability to consistently abstain from addictive substances.
-It also involves impairment in behavior control, cravings, diminished recognition of significant problems with one’s behaviors and interpersonal relationships, and a dysfunctional emotional response.
+It also involves impaired behavior control, drug cravings, diminished recognition of significant problems with one’s behaviors and interpersonal relationships, and a dysfunctional emotional response.

 If you’ve become increasingly concerned about you or a loved one developing an addiction to Halcion, symptoms to keep a close eye on include: